wn9237/rest_spec/markdowns/api/event_decline.md

 ```

 ##### Response
 Here is an example of the response.
-Note: The response object may be truncated for brevity.
-All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,